Graduate School Policies and Procedures

 5. Retroactive changing of undergraduate credit to graduate credit is not allowed.

 6. Credits earned as an unclassified student at the University of Colorado Colorado Springs may be applied to a graduate degree only with the approval of the program director.
+Each course must have a grade of B of better to be transferred in towards the graduate degree.
 Each program will determine the maximum number of credits as an unclassified student not to exceed 12 semester hours.
 If a program would like to transfer in more than 12 credits hours, they can request an exemption through the Graduate School.

 Section G: Credit Earned at Other University of Colorado Campuses